caseyg/awesome/README.md

 *   [museapphq/infinitecanvas.tools](https://github.com/museapphq/infinitecanvas.tools) - Website describing the infinite canvas category of app

+## SCSS

+*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.

+*   [just-the-docs/just-the-docs](https://github.com/just-the-docs/just-the-docs) - A modern, high customizable, responsive Jekyll theme for documentation with built-in search.

+*   [vapid/vapid](https://github.com/vapid/vapid) - Vapid is an intentionally simple content management system built on the idea that you can create a custom dashboard without ever leaving the HTML.

+*   [pages-themes/primer](https://github.com/pages-themes/primer) - Primer is a Jekyll theme for GitHub Pages

+*   [daviddarnes/alembic](https://github.com/daviddarnes/alembic) - ⚗️ A Jekyll boilerplate theme designed to be a starting point for any Jekyll website

+*   [ACMILabs/static-museum-audio-guide](https://github.com/ACMILabs/static-museum-audio-guide) - A Jekyll static site generator theme for building lightweight audio tours for exhibitions or museums.

+*   [coryarcangel/music-and-the-mind-of-the-world](https://github.com/coryarcangel/music-and-the-mind-of-the-world) - Website for Tony Conrad's Music and the Mind of the World

+*   [jekyll/minima](https://github.com/jekyll/minima) - Minima is a one-size-fits-all Jekyll theme for writers.

+*   [uswds/uswds](https://github.com/uswds/uswds) - The U.S. Web Design System helps the federal government build fast, accessible, mobile-friendly websites.

+*   [siteleaf/learn.siteleaf.com](https://github.com/siteleaf/learn.siteleaf.com) - Siteleaf Learn is a documentation and learning resource for Siteleaf v2.

 ## Svelte

 *   [SveltePress/sveltepress](https://github.com/SveltePress/sveltepress) - A content centered site build tool, build on top of Sveltekit.